tonyvu2014/servistory/README.md

-# Getting Started with Create React App
+# Description

+A serveless customer workflow management and communication system for machenic workshop.

+Backend is built with nodejs.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Technologies

+- AWS Amplify as the framework
+- AWS AppSync for graphql
+- AWS Cognito for authentication
+- AWS Lambda for hosting function
+- AWS SNS for SMS notification
+- AWS S3 for storage
+- AWS RDS for database
+- ReactJS
+- MySQL
+- GraphQL
+- Material UI

 ## Available Scripts